ggtd/Let-s-Encrypt-Certificates-Management-Console-API/README.md

 ##Domain Validation(Autentification) via Webroot##
-To be able to issue certificates you shoud run an Apache server with empty webroot. (default on Debian) Then redirect all traffic for location /.well-known/acme-challenge to the same machine where you host the Management application.
+To be able to issue certificates you shoud run an Apache server with empty webroot. (default on Debian) Then redirect all request from http://domain-to-issue.tld/.well-known/acme-challenge to the same machine where you host the Management application.

 ###NGINX Config example###
 	location /.well-known/acme-challenge{